From church ruins to hidden art, skeletons to sculpture

 Church ruins and Scottish royalty

 Past the Garden of Time and just beyond the Gardens and Grounds area, lies the ruins of the old Logie Kirk.
-You can find your way through old stone walls and the overgrown remains of an abandoned walled garden but the more direct route is walking through the Gardens and Grounds area near the golf clubhouse.
+You can find your way through old stone walls and the overgrown remains of an abandoned walled garden or go along the track behind the University walls, below Hermitage Wood, that takes you to the old church.

 The church sits at the foot of the Ochil Hills.
 The church was built in 1805 and has a collection of ancient gravestones.
 Look out for some that have symbols of mortality such as skulls and crossbones, angels, and hourglasses.